nessieland/dolfin/README.md

-# dolfin
+# Dolfin
-The frontend for nessie made using SvelteKit & TailwindCSS
+Dolfin is Nessie's frontend made using SvleteKit & TailwindCSS